james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ![Edited cmdline.txt](../../src/assets/images/k3s-homelab/cmdline.png )

-You will have some additional text after rootwait but ensure you put this between rootwait and quiet.
+We will have some additional text after rootwait but ensure you put this between rootwait and quiet.
 From quiet on is removed after the first boot because they are used for resizing your volume
 Next we need to edit dhcpcd.conf.
 This can be done by opening a terminal browsing to the mounted folder of our rootfs partition.
 You can do this easily by using the file browser.

 ![Rootfs terminal](../../src/assets/images/k3s-homelab/rootfs.png)